Ordos campaign (1592): Rebellion

 After the outbreak of the war in Korea in May, the Emperor and government urged Wei to speed up the siege, but he continued to use delaying tactics.
 This caused criticism in Beijing, leading Mei Guozhen to suggest that Li Chengliang, the Count of Ningyuan, an experienced and respected veteran, be placed in charge of the counter-insurgency forces.
-Li Chengliang's sons, Li Rusong, Li Rubai, and Li Ruzhen, were also capable generals, and his other sons, Li Ruzhang and Li Rumei, as well as his cousin Li Ruwu, also served in the army.
+Li Chengliang's sons Li Rusong, Li Rubai, and Li Ruzhen were also capable generals, while his other sons, Li Ruzhang and Li Rumei, and his cousin Li Ruwu served in the army.
 The family held significant influence in the northeast of the empire, specifically in Liaodong.
-However, they were disliked by officials due to their disregard for Confucian values and their association with Zhang Juzheng.
+However, officials disliked the Lis due to their disregard for Confucian values and their association with Zhang Juzheng.
 Additionally, the position of military superintendent (tidu) was typically reserved for officials, and Li Chengliang was already retired and living in distant Liaodong.
 The officials viewed them as "wolves" who should not be trusted with such an important position.
 Despite this, the war party in the government supported Mei Guozhen.
 The Emperor ultimately appointed Li Chengliang as military superintendent and Mei Guozhen as his assistant with the title of army inspecting censor for Ningxia.
 However, Li Chengliang declined the assignment, citing his advanced age and the Japanese invasion of Korea, which was adjacent to Liaodong.
-As a result, his son Li Rusong was given the positions of military superintendent of Ningxia and commander in Shaanxi.
+His son Li Rusong was then given the positions of military superintendent of Ningxia and commander in Shaanxi.